 I learned to edit.
 And re-edit and edit again and again.
 I was determined to make it better.
 The rewrites added a further 20,000 words.
 I learned to format, set pages to assorted sizes for e-books and paperbacks.
 I learned to submit in different required formats for different distributors.
 I learned all that, but I still made silly mistakes and probably always will, as long as I live.
 Like one day, I spent a full twelve hours editing and when I saved it, discovered I was editing the wrong version.
 Sigh.

 Making covers was fun and I reckon I made 212 of them before I thought I had a good one.
 Failed.

 Thousands of wasted hours on my part later, my daughter made me 4 new awesome covers.
 I love them.
 Then five years down the track, I have new covers again and I love them too.
-Yes, I lashed out and paid a cover designer for five of them, but I’m sure my stories are worth it.
+Yes, I lashed out and paid a cover designer for five of them, now six, but I’m sure my stories are worth it.
 Right?

 I discovered writing isn’t just about conjuring up a tale and putting it on paper.
 I learned that.

 It’s about the first draft rewritten sometimes dozens of times.
 It’s about telling a good story that readers will enjoy for a few hours.